pagopa/developer-portal/.changeset/new-cows-melt.md

 "nextjs-website": patch
 ---

-[DEV-866] Redirect to last guide if no one is specified from the path
+[DEV-866] Redirect to the main guide if no version is specified from the path